-Evolution is generally understood to mean gradual development of any system with a "memory", i.e. any system that responds to external stimuli in dependence on the stimuli that it encountered in the past.
+Evolution is generally understood to mean gradual development of any system with a "memory", i.e. any system that responds to external stimuli due to the stimuli that it encountered in the past.
 This means that it is equally possible to speak of the evolution of languages, automobile chasses or ladies' hairstyles as about the evolution of conifers.
 Evolution can be direct, reverse or cyclic.
 Biological evolution is one of the many types of evolution.
-It is interesting primarily in that organisms are formed spontaneously during this process, i.e. systems that are usefully adapted to the use of various resources in the environment, including such marvellous creatures as fruit flies, coconut palms, sturgeons and the readers of this book.
+It is interesting primarily in that organisms arise spontaneously during this process, i.e. systems that are usefully adapted to the use of various resources in the environment, including such marvellous creatures as fruit flies, coconut palms, sturgeons and the readers of this book.

-accumulated by biologists over the 150 years that have expired since the publication of "On the Origin of the Species by means of Natural Selection".
-However, in contrast to most proponents of traditional thinking in evolution biology, I am of the opinion that the manner of formation and development of species through the action of natural selection is different than that described by Darwin and that modern textbooks attempt to show us.
-I am further convinced that the differences between the Darwinian and new model of evolution have a fundamental impact on our understanding of the progress of a number of natural processes.
-Many of these processes, which are difficult to understand in the intellectual framework of the older theory of evolution and that actually occur, although they should not occur in a Darwinisitic world, can be relatively easily explained in the framework of the new model.
+Compared to Darwin, I have a far greater factual basis for my convictions, knowledge accumulated by biologists over the 150 years that have expired since the publication of "On the Origin of the Species by means of Natural Selection".
+However, in contrast to most proponents of traditional thinking in evolutionary biology, I am of the opinion that the manner of formation and the development of species through natural selection is different from that described by Darwin and from that which modern textbooks attempt to show us.
+I am further convinced that the differences between the Darwinian and the new model of evolution have a fundamental impact on our understanding of the progress of a number of natural processes.
+Many of these processes, which actually occur, are difficult to understand in the intellectual framework of the older theory of evolution, although they should not occur in a Darwinisitic world, and they can be relatively easily explained in the framework of the new model.

 What is the actual basis for my heresy?
-While Darwin's original theory assumed that the species that are encountered in nature are evolutionarily plastic and more or less willing to respond to the selection pressure of the environment - i.e. usefully adapt to its changes, the new theory assumes, to the contrary, that the vast majority of species does nothing of the sort and, in fact, cannot do so.
+While Darwin's original theory assumed that the species that are encountered in nature are evolutionarily plastic and are more or less willing to respond to the selection pressure of the environment - i.e. usefully adapt to its changes, the new theory4 assumes, to the contrary, that the vast majority of species do nothing of the sort and, in fact, cannot do so.
 These are species that I will call evolutionarily frozen in this book.
 These species respond to changes in their environment like rubber - initially they give in to the environmental pressure and change somewhat, however, the more their traits differ from the original state, the greater resistance they exert against the pressure until, at a certain point, they cease to react to even the greatest pressure.
-While, in a Darwinian world, all the species gladly develop and continuously change in response to ever newer demands from a changing environment, in a world with frozen plasticity, species remain more or less unaltered and mostly only sadly wait until the changes in their environment accumulate to such a degree that they will have no other alternative than to simply pass into extinction.
+While, in a Darwinian world, all the species gladly evolve and continuously change in response to ever newer demands from a changing environment, in a world with frozen plasticity, species remain more or less unaltered and sadly wait until the changes in their environment accumulate to such a degree that they will have no other alternative than to simply pass into extinction.
 Why this is true and where the new species come from, how it is possible that species are usefully adapted to their environment and how evolution can occur at all in such an evolutionarily frozen world - these are aspects that I do not intend to address right here.
-However, if you don't put this book down prematurely, answers will be provided to these questions.
+However, if you don't put this book down prematurely, answers to these questions will be provided.